JonmarCorpuz/SecondBrain/Google Cloud/Cloud SQL.md

 * Uses either SSds or HDDs
 * Provides automatic encryption for tables and backups
 * Supports automatic storage increase without downtime and point-in-time recovery
-* Allows you to export data to and import data from Cloud Storage

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)